gaelbernard/datadreamplus/README.md

 df, embeddings, map = prep.run()
 ```

-You can translate also translate the text.
+You can also translate the text.
 In this case, the translated text will be stored in the column 'text' and the original text in an additional column
 ```python
 prep = DataPrep(df, translate=True)
 df, embeddings, map = prep.run()